vergiliu/track_progress/book_reviews.md

     - `from A import b` will make it easier in the future if refactoring is needed where as import is a bit more cumbersome to update
     - `import A as B` addresses this issue and also makes it easier for future adjustments
 - we will need to use _import_ and not _from_ only if we want to use the same property across modules and then we will need to specify the full path to the object
+    - relative imports, specific to Python 3.x only apply to from imports and only to the interpackage imports starting with . or ..
+    - in Python 3.x from A import B are always absolute imports
+- types of imports for Python 3.3+
+    - basic module imports: import MOD, from MOD import ATTR
+    - package imports: import dir1.dir2.MOD, from dir1.MOD import ATTR
+    - package relative imports: from . import MOD (relative), import MOD (absolute)
+    - namespace packages: import splitdir.MOD
+- we can hide some of the names for `from` by using either \_\_all\_\_ or _Underscore for declarations
+- future imports backported to previous versions can make use of the \_\_future\_\_ feature
+- use \_\_name\_\_ to be able to import or use as a module a certain file
+    - we could also use this feature for (unit) testing the module

 ###Boneshaker by Christie Priest [aug2012-oct2012]